Collab4exaNBody/doc_exaDEM/docs/source/project_exaDEM/Test_cases.rst

 .. note::

-  This example is designed to run on a supercomputer, so don't run it on a laptop.
+  This example is designed to run on a supercomputer or recent GPUs, so don't run it on a laptop.

 +--------------------------+--------------------------+
 | .. centered:: Polyhedra With a Funnel               |